 Factor Directly Controllable by OWBC?
-Base Assumption Key Risks Likelihood of Different Outcome Financial Implications Controls and Mitigation Impact of the Universal Credit No Increase in provision for bad debts from 2% up to 4% The Grant given to the Council is reduced before the Council can reduce costs Medium 1% loss of housing rent is £50,460; 1% loss of Council Tax is equal to £34,000 A reduction in the amount of grant will require compensating reductions in planned spending within services Recession No Reduction in Government Grant Income significantly affected by recession Medium 1% loss of income is £25,000 Mitigation by planned use of reserves.
-Regular updating and monitoring undertaken Comprehensive Spending Review No Based on trends of previous review.
-A new CSR is expected after the election.
-A new Government budget is expected on 8 July 2015 Could change significant funding streams Medium Variable depending on risks identified Budgetary control.
-Careful strategic monitoring by CFO.
-House Building Level No Based on estimates provided by planning of known schemes.
-Influences the level of New Homes Bonus receivable.
-Current upturn in house building may be temporary due to lack of sites in urban area.
-Medium Each new home brought back into occupation adds on average £1k to grant received.
-Careful monitoring and estimation of levels of future house building

-Factor Directly Controllable by OWBC?
-Base Assumption Key Risks Likelihood of Different Outcome Financial Implications Controls and Mitigation All MTFS not adequately identified Yes Main risks identified Risk not accurately identified.
+Base Assumption Key Risks Likelihood of Different Outcome Financial Implications Controls and Mitigation Impact of the Universal Credit No Increase in provision for bad debts from 2% up to 4% The Grant given to the Council is reduced before the Council can reduce costs Medium 1% loss of housing rent is £50,460; 1% loss of Council Tax is equal to £37,000 A reduction in the amount of grant will require compensating reductions in planned spending within services Recession No Reduction in Government Grant Income significantly affected by recession Medium 1% loss of income is £28,000 Mitigation by planned use of reserves.
+Regular updating and monitoring undertaken All MTFS not adequately identified Yes Main risks identified Risk not accurately identified.
 Risk further increased by number of Government consultation papers Medium Variable depending on risks identified Council risk management framework ensures operational and strategic risks are identified